Albert-R-Wang/UW-PhD-code/README.md

-# UW-PhD-code
+# Code Portfolio

-This repository contains a curated collection of code developed during my PhD studies at the University of Wisconsin–Madison.
+This repository is a curated collection of code and projects I developed during and after my PhD at the University of Wisconsin–Madison.

-The code spans multiple projects, analyses, and exploratory work conducted throughout my doctoral research, primarily in the area of cancer research.
-It is shared here as a portfolio of my coding experience.
+It includes learning exercises, side projects, and research scripts spanning multiple projects.
+This repository serves as a portfolio of my coding experience and ongoing exploration of data science and analytical methods in cancer research.
+It is actively maintained and regularly updated to reflect ongoing work.

-**Some scripts are still being finalized and will be added over time.**
+**Note: Some scripts developed during my PhD are still being finalized and will be added over time.**

 ## Contents